 Travel Health

 Organising your travel health needs is complex and involves much more than just getting a few vaccinations.

-We recommend that you get your travel health organised at least 6 weeks prior to departing.
+Safe Travel – Official advice for New Zealanders living and travelling overseas.
 It is important to register and update your travel plans on this site.

 Once registered the NZ Government will be able to relay important information and account for your safety and wellbeing, as part of New Zealand’s consular response to an overseas emergency.
 This Site has a travel checklist and tips for safe travel.